Last Updated on January 11, 2025

 Things to know:

-- Payment by credit card wasn’t possible, so do bring cash.
+- When we were there (2017) payment by credit card wasn’t possible.
+A while ago now, although it still may be a good idea to bring cash.
 For price information check here.

 - All the information inside was, understandably, in German, although we were given a small English information pack on arrival.